luccahuguet/rustifier/README.md

 2. Yazelix should automatically start, providing an integrated environment with Zellij, Yazi, and Helix.
 3. Use Zellij for terminal multiplexing, Yazi for file management, and Helix for text editing.
 4. Nushell provides a modern shell experience, while Starship offers a customized prompt.
-5. If you chose the Full, All Optional, or Custom installation, utilize the additional utilities as needed in your workflow.
+5. If you chose the Full, All Optional, or Custom installation, utilize the additional utilities as needed in your workflow..
+If you chose the Full, All Optional, or Custom installation, utilize the additional utilities as needed in your workflow.

 For more information on using Yazelix, refer to the [Yazelix README](https://github.com/luccahuguet/yazelix).